An adventure of 26 hours and 27 miles in the White Mountains

 Epilogue

-I do not think this disastrous venture has taught me any unheard new lessons, but it has certainly drastically enhanced some .
-Besides good preparation, heeding warning signs, assuming conservatively, the most important lesson that has been enhanced is that there must be a sensible plan B for any point of risky plan A. When I decided to take the Dry River Trail at the Lakes of the Clouds, I did not give the slightest thought about what if I got lost or severely injured 4 miles down the trail in the dark.
+I do not think this disastrous venture has taught me any unheard new lessons, but it has certainly drastically enhanced some.
+Besides good preparation, heeding warning signs, and assuming conservatively, the most important lesson that has been enhanced is that there must be a sensible plan B for any point of risky plan A. When I decided to take the Dry River Trail at the Lakes of the Clouds, I did not give the slightest thought about what if I got lost or severely injured 4 miles down the trail in the dark.
 If I had ...

 My desire to go back to conquer the Dry River Trail that beat me badly grew quickly.
-I thought about going back first to find some my lost items.
+I thought about going back first to find some of my lost items.
 The trails in the White Mountains are maintained very well.
 I did not see any trace of litter.
 Losing so many items in the mountain made me feel guilty.
 Some items lost on the bank of the Dry River are impossible to find because I do not even know where they got lost.
-However those items lost when my GPS watch was on have some chance to be found.
+However, those items lost when my GPS watch was on have some chance to be found.

 Figure 2.
 The spot where I got lost